Why Does Mozzarella Smell Like Vinegar? (Revealed!)

 What Is the Reason for the Vinegar Smell of Mozzarella?

-If you are familiar with mozzarella, then you will know it doesn’t really have any kind of smell.
+If you are familiar with mozzarella, then you will know it doesn’t have any kind of smell.

-In fact, some people might say it doesn’t taste of anything either!
+Some people might say it doesn’t taste of anything either!

 When you first open the packet of mozzarella, there could be a slight whiff of salt.